Toolkit for AI-Augmented Bio Research

 Single-cell analysis (non-foundation-model).
 SCANPY (Wolf et al., 2018) is the Python-ecosystem standard; Seurat is the R-ecosystem standard.
 Both interoperate via AnnData.
 The decision between them is mostly about the rest of your team’s stack.

 Cheminformatics and small-molecule generation.
-RDKit (open source) is the universal substrate.
+RDKit (open source) is the universal substrate, with version-specific software DOIs available through Zenodo (RDKit, 2014).
 Open Babel covers format conversion.
 For commercial workflows, Schrödinger Suite and OpenEye remain the established platforms; their AI offerings increasingly wrap published methods plus proprietary additions.
-Generative chemistry tools (REINVENT, MolGAN, JANUS, Coati, MolPilot in 2025-2026) are best evaluated against GuacaMol and MoleculeNet-style benchmarks as discussed in Evaluation Principles.
+Generative chemistry tools (REINVENT, MolGAN, JANUS, Coati, MolPilot in 2025-2026) are best evaluated against GuacaMol and MoleculeNet-style benchmarks as discussed in Evaluation Principles (Brown et al., 2019; Wu et al., 2018).

 Workflow orchestration.
 Nextflow (Di Tommaso et al., 2017) and Snakemake (Mölder et al., 2021) are the two community standards.
 Nextflow has stronger institutional adoption in pharma and the nf-core community; Snakemake is preferred by many academic groups for its Python-native syntax.
 Pick one and write pipelines as code, not scripts.
 Airflow and Prefect are also viable for teams already standardised on them.